bhanurp/bhanurp/README.md

 - 🚶 I have worked on ☕ Java and 🐍 Python in previous assignments.
 - 🧑‍🚀 I am exploring TypeScript.
 - 🐳 I know containers, K8S.
 I use docker and k9s almost every day.
 - 🆒 I like to automate the boring stuff.
-It looks cool.
+It makes boring stuff looks cool.
 - 🐚 I have automated multiple small tasks using shell script.
 It is tough to debug.
 - 🪄 Commands on a shell is a magical spell, it gives you power, but you have to pronounce them correctly 😉